Roochs/mebio.us/README.md

-mebious.wired
+mebio.us
 =============

-A clone of [Mebby](http://mebious.co.uk) written in Ruby using the Sinatra framework.
+A clone of [mebious](http://mebious.co.uk) written in Ruby using the Sinatra framework.
+This repository is the version of the codebase live at https://mebio.us

+Below is from the upstream README:

 Developed on 2.2.2, may work with earlier versions.